agabor/docs/_includes/android/users.md

 Parse provides an easy way to integrate Facebook with your application.
 The Facebook SDK can be used with our SDK, and is integrated with the `ParseUser` class to make linking your users to their Facebook identities easy.

 Using our Facebook integration, you can associate an authenticated Facebook user with a `ParseUser`.
-With just a few lines of code, you'll be able to provide a "Log in with Facebook" option in your app, and be able to save their data to Parse.
+With just a few lines of code, you'll be able to provide a "Log in with Facebook" option in your app, and be able to save their data to MSG.

-**Note:** Parse is compatible with both Facebook SDK 3.x and 4.x for Android.
+**Note:** MSG is compatible with both Facebook SDK 3.x and 4.x for Android.
 These instructions are for Facebook SDK 4.x.

 ### Setting up Facebook

-To start using Facebook with Parse, you need to:
+To start using Facebook with MSG, you need to:

 1. [Set up a Facebook app](https://developers.facebook.com/apps), if you haven't already.
-2. Add your application's Facebook Application ID on your Parse application's settings page.
+2. Add your application's Facebook Application ID on your MSG application's settings page.
 3. Follow Facebook's instructions for [getting started with the Facebook SDK](https://developers.facebook.com/docs/android/getting-started) to create an app linked to the Facebook SDK.
 Once you get to Step 6, stop after linking the Facebook SDK project and configuring the Facebook app ID.
-You can use our guide to attach your Parse users to Facebook accounts when logging in.
+You can use our guide to attach your MSG users to Facebook accounts when logging in.
 4. Add `'com.github.parse-community:ParseFacebookUtils-Android:latest.version.here'` to your Gradle dependencies (X.X.X should be [![](https://jitpack.io/v/parse-community/Parse-SDK-Android.svg)](https://jitpack.io/#parse-community/Parse-SDK-Android))
-5. Add the following where you initialize the Parse SDK in your `Application.onCreate()`:
+5. Add the following where you initialize the MSG SDK in your `Application.onCreate()`:

   ```java
   ParseFacebookUtils.initialize(context);